gauravjoshi157/problem-solving-mindset/OOP's/Questions/questions_day_2.md

-# Question1: What is overloading.
+# Question 1: What is overloading.
 Does python support overloading?
 **Explanation**
 - Overloading happen when same name is used to create multiple methods which takes different parameters.
 - Overloading has two types: